 Capsaicin rich cayenne and other hot peppers help to:

-You can potentially reduce arthritis, rheumatism, and headache pain with the natural anti-inflammatory properties in organic peppers.
+You can potentially redness and swelling from sore muscles and bones with the natural properties in organic peppers.

 - Ease the Common Cold

 Organic peppers clear out congested mucus membranes in the nose and lungs and cause sweating which is one way your body eliminates toxins.

 Added to your diet, organic peppers help improve digestion by stimulating the flow of stomach secretions and eliminating the discomfort of excess gas.

 - Support Blood Circulation